 The good news: Muscle cramps will eventually go away on their own, and there are options (besides pickle juice) that may help speed up the process or prevent them outright.

-Post-Workout Nutrition: “Nothing is more beneficial than eating a normal healthy diet, especially if your [workouts] are more than 24 hours apart,” advises Dr. Mathiasen.
-Research is underway to investigate the relationship, if any, between cramping and delayed onset muscle soreness (DOMS), for which we recommend a protein-rich diet, as well as supplements like Beachbody Performance Recover after a workout, and Beachbody Performance Recharge for consumption before bed.
+“Nothing is more beneficial than eating a normal healthy diet, especially if your [workouts] are more than 24 hours apart,” advises Dr. Mathiasen.
+Research is underway to investigate the relationship, if any, between cramping and delayed onset muscle soreness (DOMS), for which we recommend a protein-rich diet, as well as supplements like Beachbody Performance Recover after a workout.

 Other Juices That May Help Ease Muscle Pain

 Pickle brine isn’t the only type of juice that shows promise in helping to alleviate various forms of muscle discomfort.